sandepal-org/mq01-ops/README.md

 ## IBM Licensing

 So that we easily measure our usage of IBM software, we configure the IBM License Service.
+This is a two step process; we install the operator and then use the operator to create an instance of the service that tracks usage.

+Let's start by installing the operator.

 Issue the following command: